matthieuSolente/mso-faux-absolute-generator/README.md

 To maintain a clean and consistent code, we will create our template by surrounding each element with a parent div.

 So we will build our block with an image and then a text block that is supposed to be positioned on top.
-This is a basic example without a minimum style, which will have to be adapted for each particular case.
+This is a basic example with a minimum style, which will have to be adapted for each particular case.

 When you use mso-elements, you may see a white dotted border around the first element used.
 In this case, placing the following span makes it possible to completely reduce this border.
 It can be placed above the first element, inside, just after the first div, or alternatively, at the highest level of the email, to be sure that any margin does not alter your design: